Lefucjusz/STM32F4-SD-MP3-Player/README.md

 in such connection.

-The card functions in SPI mode, which has an advantage of being much less complex than the native SDIO protocol, at the cost of being much slower, but in this application the resulting throughput is absolutely sufficient.
+The card functions in SPI mode, which has an advantage of being much less complex than the native SDIO protocol, at the cost of being much slower, but in this application the obtained throughput is absolutely sufficient.
 Another drawback of this mode is worse compatibility, a lot of bigger (>4GB) cards seem to not support it.
 I spent long hours trying to find the bug that prevents my 16GB card from being detected only to find out that switching to old and forgotten 2GB device solves the issue.